aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 5. Create an environment variable to define the location of the agent directory.
 If you haven't changed your current directory, this would likely be `export SM_EDGE_AGENT_HOME=$PWD/agent`.
 6. Start the edge agent by running `./start_edge_agent.sh`, which launches the edge agent on the unix socket `tmp/edge_agent`.
 You should now the able to interact with the edge agent from your application.
-7. Before running the actual application, you need to define an environment variable which determine whether you want to run the app with the Flask development server or the with a production-ready uWSGI server (using [waitress](https://github.com/Pylons/waitress)).
+7. Before running the actual application, you need to define an environment variable which determines whether you want to run the app with the Flask development server or the with a production-ready uWSGI server (using [waitress](https://github.com/Pylons/waitress)).
 For now, lets use the production server by setting `export SM_APP_ENV=prod`.
 For debugging, you might want to later change this to `dev`.
 8. Run the application with `python3 run.py` to initialize the application, verify cloud connectivity, connect to the edge agent.
 This application is a [Flask](https://flask.palletsprojects.com/en/2.0.x/) web application running port port 8080 which is integrated with SageMaker Edge Agent and AWS IoT for OTA updates.
 You will see that, if you have no models deployed yet and have not downloaded any test images, nothing will happen yet in the application.
 It will stay idle until it can access test images in the `/static` folder and run inference on those with a deployed model.
 In the next step, we will see how we can run automated model training with SageMaker Pipelines and deploy them onto the edge device for local inference.
 9. Go to the EC2 dashboard and browse the public IP address on port 8080, i.e. `http://<PUBLIC_IP>:8080`.
 You should now see the application in your browser window. *(Toubleshoot: ensure that you allow ingress on port 8080 in your instance's security group.
 Also, make sure your local firewalls on your device allow ingress through port 8080)*